hiptest/hiptest-publisher/README.md

 Exporting a project
 -------------------

-Go to one of your [HipTest projects](https://app.hiptest.com/projects) and select the Settings tab.
+Go to [CucumberStudio projects list](https://studio.cucumber.io/projects), pick one project, and select the Settings tab.
-This tab is available only for projects you own.
+This tab is available only for projects you're admin of.
 From there, copy the secret token and run this command line:

 ```shell